yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 |image2|

-The Pick-it URCap plugin requires the existence of two global variables named **``pickit_pose``** and **``pickit_pre_pose``**.
-The value of these variables is set by the Pick-it plugin after a successful detection.
+The Pickit URCap plugin requires the existence of two global variables named **``pickit_pose``** and **``pickit_pre_pose``**.
+The value of these variables is set by the Pickit plugin after a successful detection.

 |image3|

 The first commands in the program are run only once.
-Firstly, the condition that Pick-it is in Robot mode is verified using the **``Check if robot mode enabled``** command.
+Firstly, the condition that Pickit is in Robot mode is verified using the **``Check if robot mode enabled``** command.
 Next, the **``Select``** command loads the setup and product configuration to use for object detection.
 These are initially unset, which is why the command is marked in yellow.
-This makes it necessary for the user to specify a setup and product configuration from the list of alternatives available on the Pick-it system the robot is connected to.
+This makes it necessary for the user to specify a setup and product configuration from the list of alternatives available on the Pickit system the robot is connected to.

 The robot is then moved to the **``home_pose``**, from which the detection loop starts.
 The detection loop is run continuously until the program is stopped, and handles three main cases:

--  **No objects detected** → trigger a new Pick-it object detection
+-  **No objects detected** → trigger a new Pickit object detection
 -  **Object detected and reachable** → perform pick and place sequence and re-trigger object detection
--  **Object detected but unreachable** → get another (potentially reachable) object already detected by Pick-it, if any
+-  **Object detected but unreachable** → get another (potentially reachable) object already detected by Pickit, if any

 What follows describes each case in detail.
 For clarity, code paths related to cases other than the one being described are collapsed.